 We emphasize that Independence does not impose any condition between objects, in the sense that we can use different elementary FCAFs for each object.
-But the combination of Independence and Zero Unanimity$\backslash$Unanimity$\backslash$Fuzzy Consensus, in this setting with its particular surjectivity conditions, forces the FCAF also satisfy the symmetry condition, thus obtaining the following collary. \begin{coro} Let $m\geq 3$ and $m\geq p\geq 2$.
-A symmetric Fuzzy Classification Aggregation Function satisfies Fuzzy Consensus, and Non-Dictatorship if, and only if, it is a Weighted Arithmetic Mean with a non-degenerate set of weights. \end{coro}
+But the combination of Optimality, Independence, and Zero Unanimity$\backslash$Unanimity$\backslash$Fuzzy Consensus, in this setting with its particular surjectivity conditions, forces the FCAF to also satisfy the symmetry condition, thus obtaining the following corollary. \begin{coro} Let $m\geq 3$ and $m\geq p\geq 2$.
+An optimal and symmetric Fuzzy Classification Aggregation Function satisfies Zero Unanimity$\backslash$Unanimity$\backslash$Fuzzy Consensus, and Non-Dictatorship if, and only if, it is a Weighted Arithmetic Mean with a non-degenerate set of weights. \end{coro}

-It is worth mentioning that the previous results are only valid for $m>2$.
-For the case of $2$ objects and $2$ categories, Independence is trivially satisfied (due to the surjectivity conditions).
-This forces us to use stronger axioms to obtain a characterization.
+It is worth mentioning that the previous results are only valid for $m\geq3$.
+For the case of $m=2$ objects and $p=2$ categories, Independence is trivially satisfied (due to the surjectivity conditions).
+This forces us to use a stronger axiom to obtain a characterization.

-For symmetric and Zero Unanimous FCAFs, we can have FCAFs that are not Weighted Arithmetic Means, as the following result shows. \begin{teo} Let $m=p=2$.
-A symmetric Fuzzy Classification Aggregation Function $\alpha$ satisfies Zero Unanimity if, and only if, there is a function $h:[-\frac{1}{2},\frac{1}{2}]^n\rightarrow[-\frac{1}{2},\frac{1}{2}]$ where
+For optimal, symmetric and zero unanimous FCAFs, we can have FCAFs that are not Weighted Arithmetic Means, as the following result shows. \begin{propi} Let $m=p=2$.
+An optimal and symmetric Fuzzy Classification Aggregation Function $\alpha$ satisfies Zero Unanimity if, and only if, there is a function $h:[-\frac{1}{2},\frac{1}{2}]^n\rightarrow[-\frac{1}{2},\frac{1}{2}]$ where

 and